hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 You can see through this that `yield` needs to meet pretty specific conditions, and if it doesn't will throw errors.
 One advantage to yield, however, is that it processes the block (almost 2x) faster than a proc does.
 Which I guess is cool...

 So there you have it!
+Procs and blocks are extremely useful once you understand how to implement it, but they can be a rather confusing topic for beginners.
 If I left you hanging with questions, feel free to contact me.
 I'm available by e-mail: hyungchulcho93@gmail.com.
 Ciao!